captainsafia/building-minimal-apis-from-scratch/README.md

 dotnet run app.cs
 ```

 The server will start listening on `http://localhost:8080`.
-You can stop the server by pressing the `Esc` key.
+You can stop the server by pressing the `Ctrl+C` key combination.

 ## Running Tests with Hurl